CoryFielding/Active-Directory/README.md

 For adusercreation.ps1 script make sure the .csv file is UTF-8.

-Change DC="insert your domain info here"
+Change the OU="insert your info here" and DC="insert your domain info here"

 # Usage